 The first factor when you’re choosing is to make sure that your spy camera clock looks like a clock.
 Yes, it is an object that nobody looks at twice, but if someone does, they might be able to figure out that it’s not just a watch.
 The first giveaway could be some kind of irregularity with the watch.
 The other might be parts missing, such as the second hand not being there.
 These things are small, and spy camera clock manufacturers might not think about them when they’re making their watch, but when you’re buying, you should definitely consider them.

 Then, you’ve got the camera itself.
 There are two things that are crucial when it comes to the camera, and they’re the resolution and the field of view.
-The resolution is important because it directly impacts the video quality and the amount of details you can capture.
-This is very critical, because you’ll want to have as many details of the perpetrator as possible if your aim is to find them afterwards.
+The resolution is important because it directly impacts the video quality and the number of details you can capture.
+This is very critical because you’ll want to have as many details of the perpetrator as possible if your aim is to find them afterward.
+(1)

 When it comes to the resolution, you want to go with at least a 720p camera.
 That’s 1280×720, and it’s a pretty good amount of detail.
 However, most good models will give you 1080p, which is 1920×1080, and is a significant upgrade over 720p.
 If you can pay a bit extra for that, it’s definitely worth it.

 Let’s discuss the field of view for a moment.
 The field of view dictates how much of the room you can capture from the point of view of said wall clock.
 This is pretty important.
 With a conventional camera, you can easily have multiple that will cover different angles.
 On the other hand, if you have four or five wall clocks in a single room, people are going to start wondering whether something’s up, and this might end up with the cameras being found.